-But it isn’t as simple as deciding to trust themselves.
-That’s a great start.
-But how on earth can I expect my clients to trust themselves when they know more than anyone else the mistakes and failures they have experienced?
-It’s probably fair to say that we all present the most advantageous version of ourselves for the rest of the world to see.
-We automatically present the world with a persona that will be perceived by those around us as we want to be seen.
+Consciously trusting yourself isn’t as simple as a decision to do so.
+How on earth can I expect my clients to trust themselves when they know better than anyone, the mistakes and failures they have experienced?
+Most of us present the most advantageous version of ourselves for the rest of the world to see.

 I often refer to this as the False Identity.
 Some call it the ego.
 Internal Family Systems refers to the parts of ourselves that present strategic personas as protectors.

 Why do we do this?
 I believe we present a false identity to the world because we are trying to hide what we are ashamed of.
-“If others knew who I really am,” we may argue, “they wouldn’t like me.
+We might think, “If others knew who I really am, they wouldn’t like me.
 They may hate me.”

 I haven’t met anyone yet who has lived a perfect life.
 We all make mistakes — plenty of them.
 And most of us have had countless experiences that have helped us to conclude that in some ways we are deficient, broken, damaged, unattractive, high maintenance, or simply unlovable.

-I’m not suggesting that we trust the conniving, strategizing, protecting, egoic, false identity.
-And I’m not suggesting that we trust the hurt, scared, anxiety filled, depressed, neurotic, and shamed parts of ourselves to be provide the wisdom and clarity needed to live a good life.
+I’m not suggesting that we trust the conniving, strategizing, protecting, egoic, false identity .
+And I’m not suggesting that we trust the hurt, scared, anxiety filled, depressed, neurotic, and shamed parts of ourselves to provide the wisdom and clarity needed to live a good life.

 Learning to trust ourselves begins with an intention.
-But it’s not as simple as a decision.
-Moving from distrust to trust of what the Internal Family Systems refers to as the Self, is a process that involves recognizing that we are not our strategies, and we are not our shame.
+Moving from distrust to trust of what the Internal Family Systems refers to as the Self, is a process that involves recognizing that we are not our survival strategies, and we are not our shame.
 At the core of each of us is a reliable source of wisdom and power.
-Uncovering who we are not helps us to discover and access the resources of Self.
+Uncovering who we are not helps us to discover and access the resources of our authentic self.

 The best method for accomplishing this which I have found is the Internal Family Systems model (IFS).
 It’s easy to assume that IFS is about family issues.
 While much of what is discovered with the help of IFS relates back to our families of origin, the “family” in Internal Family Systems refers to the internal family of subpersonalities that make up the shame-based identity that masquerades as who we are.